awsdocs/amazon-comprehend-developer-guide/doc_source/manage-endpoints-monitor.md

 Based on the CloudWatch metrics, you can also set up auto scaling to automatically adjust the throughput of your endpoint\.
-For more information about using auto scaling with your endpoints, see [Auto Scaling with Endpoints](comprehend-autoscaling.md)\.
+For more information about using auto scaling with your endpoints, see [Auto scaling with endpoints](comprehend-autoscaling.md)\.

 + **ProvisionedInferenceUnits**\- This metric represents the number of average provisioned IUs at the time the request was made\.